An estate plan is crucial to managing your asset-base upon death the way you desire… so the courts do not do it for you.

 Everyone can benefit from an estate plan, whether you're a homeowner or not.
 Whether you have many assets or not, it's beneficial to consult an estate planning attorney.
 Baxter Legal Services is happy to consult with you to find the best course of action for protecting your assets.

-Should I consult an attorney for my estate plan?
+Should I consult an estate planning attorney?

 Consulting an experienced estate planning attorney ensures all documents are authenticated.
 Furthermore, estate planning attorneys understand the unique laws and regulations in your specific area, which is important to adhere to when drafting estate planning documents.